Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 success with larger deployment sizes on a single server).
 This level of performance is adequate in practice for the majority of users.

-Many users run deployments of less than 250 endpoint (44%) while a further 40% of users deploy to less than 5,000 endpoints.
+Many users run deployments of less than 250 endpoints (44%) while a further 40% of users deploy to less than 5,000 endpoints.

 Approximately 10% of users have deployment sizes larger than 25,000